sanan-thangbn/pr-template/.github/pull_request_template.md

 ## Component

-- [ ]  Kiểm tra xem CSS có đang bị ghi đè lên layout gốc mà không tùy chỉnh component hiện tại
+- [ ]  Check if CSS is being overwritten on the original layout without customizing the current component
-- [ ]  Tạo dummy data cho các component để hỗ trợ việc hiển thị sample
+- [ ]  Create dummy data for components to support sample display
-- [ ]  Tái sử dụng những component đã tồn tại
+- [ ]  Reuse existing components
-- [ ]  Kiểm tra tính đồng nhất giữa component và thiết kế (figma)
+- [ ]  Check consistency between component and design (figma)
-- [ ]  Kiểm tra inject event giao tiếp giữ parent & child component.
-Dùng console.log() để hiển thị việc thực hiện thành công event
+- [ ]  Check inject event communication between parent & child component.
-- [ ]  Nếu component phức tạp có thể chia nhỏ
-- [ ]  Nếu sử dụng thư viện ngoài trong trường hợp install mới so với thư viện hiện có của khách:
-    - [ ]  Kiểm tra xem thư viện còn được hỗ trợ từ nhà điều hành không
-    - [ ]  Kiểm tra license có sẵn cho mục đích thương mại hay không
+- [ ]  Use console.log() to display the successful execution of the event
+- [ ]  Break down complex components into smaller components
+- [ ]  If using an external library in case of a new install compared to the client's existing library:
+    - [ ]  Check if the library is still supported by the operator
+    - [ ]  Check for available licenses for commercial use

 ## HTML

-- [ ]  Kiểm tra với markupLint
+- [ ]  Test with markupLint
-- [ ]  Kiểm tra cấu trúc ngữ nghĩa của các thành phần
+- [ ]  Check the semantic structure of the components
-- [ ]  Không được đặt CSS inline
+- [ ]  Do not place CSS inline
-- [ ]  Kiểm tra trùng lặp ID
+- [ ]  Check for duplicate IDs

 ## CSS

-- [ ]  Sử dụng Slot để tạo các lớp cục bộ
+- [ ]  Use Slot to create local layers
-- [ ]  Khi tạo util class phải follow theo quy tắc giãn cách khoảng trắng
+- [ ]  When creating a util class, you must follow the white space spacing rule
-- [ ]  Bạn đã follow theo quy tắc BEM chưa
+- [ ]  Check class naming according to BEM rules
-- [ ]  Kiểm tra xem có styles không sử dụng nào không ?
+- [ ]  Check for unused styles
-- [ ]  Đặt tên class name có match với component naming từ figma
+- [ ]  Set a class name that matches the component naming from figma

 ## CODE

+- [ ]  Check duplicate ID
-- [ ]  Kiểm tra xem bị lặp IDS không?
+- [ ]  Check the impact of custom components
-- [ ]  Customize component phải check ảnh hưởng của nó tới các thành phần khác (Kiểm tra hàng ngang)
-- [ ]  Kiểm tra lỗi chính tả
+- [ ]  Check for spelling errors
-- [ ]  commit / push phải trực quan các action thực hiện
+- [ ]  Commit / push must be intuitive in the actions performed
-- [ ]  Loại bỏ những câu lệnh không cần thiết
+- [ ]  Eliminate unnecessary commands
-- [ ]  Loại bỏ comment code
+- [ ]  Remove commented code
-- [ ]  Kiểm tra cách đặt tên biến, tên hàm (không sử dụng từ viết tắt)
+- [ ]  Check the naming of variables and function names (do not use acronyms)
-- [ ]  Loại bỏ console.log để gỡ lỗi
+- [ ]  Remove console.log for debugging
-- [ ]  Kiểm tra lỗi và warnning trong trình duyệt
+- [ ]  Check for errors and warnings in the browser
-- [ ]  Các EventListener có được xóa đúng các chưa? tránh hiện thực memories leak
+- [ ]  Check EventListener initialization and destruction
-- [ ]  Sử dụng let thay vì sử dụng keyword var để khai báo biến
+- [ ]  Use let instead of using the var keyword to declare variables
-- [ ]  Không sử dụng biến toàn cục, sử dụng biến cục bộ với phạm vi nhỏ nhất càng tốt
+- [ ]  Don't use global variables, use local variables with the smallest possible scope